Impact of first-order phase transitions on dark matter production in the scotogenic model: The phase transitions

 The one-loop effective potential at finite temperature is given by~\cite{Dolan:1973qd}

-with the temperature $T$ and upper (lower) sign for bosonic (fermionic) contributions.
+with the temperature $T$.
+The upper (lower) sign is for bosonic (fermionic) contributions.

 We take into account the corrections from the ring (Sazae-san) diagrams to avoid infrared divergences arising in loop expansions~\cite{Parwani:1991gq, Arnold:1992rz}.
-For this purpose, we apply the Parwani resummation method~\cite{Parwani:1991gq}, which is suitable for evaluating multi-step PTs because this method does not contain the high-temperature expansion~\cite{Aoki:2021oez}.
-We can perform this method by inserting masses with thermal corrections to $m_k^2$ in $V_1^T$.
+For this purpose, we apply the Parwani resummation method~\cite{Parwani:1991gq}, which is suitable for evaluating multi-step PTs because this method does not contain the high-temperature expansion~\cite{Aoki:2021oez}.\footnote{The state-of-the-art computations of the effective potential including higher order terms of perturbation have been studied in Refs.~\cite{Croon:2020cgk, Schicho:2022wty, Ekstedt:2022bff, Biondini:2022ggt}.} We can perform this method by inserting masses with thermal corrections to $m_k^2$ in $V_1^T$.
 The thermal masses used for this method are described in the following subsection.